-Your pooch is pretty much happy as long as you’re around, but moving cross country with a dog can put a cramp in even the happy-go-luckiest pup’s style.
-After all, you’re not the only one who gets stressed out by constant errands, boxes everywhere and a slowly emptying house.
+Your pup is pretty much happy as long as you’re around, but moving cross country with a dog can put a cramp in even the happy-go-luckiest pup’s style.
+After all, you’re not the only one who gets stressed out by constant errands, boxes everywhere, and a slowly emptying house.

 The good news?
-There are steps you can take to make your furry friend more comfortable throughout the packing process, on moving day and during the transition to the new home.
+There are steps you can take to make your furry friend more comfortable throughout the packing process, on moving day, and during the transition to the new home.
 Let’s take a look at these doggo-directed steps to put on your moving checklist today!
+We even did some research and crunched the numbers to give you an idea of how much it costs to ship your dog.

 (Note: Most of these steps are directed toward car trips, but even if you’re flying, they still apply, so read on.)